 Income tax expense from continuing operations was approximately \$0.2 million and \$0.4 million for the three months ended September 30, 2009 and 2008, respectively.
 The effective income tax rate for continuing operations was 11.0% for the three months ended September 30, 2009, compared with 21.2% for the same period of 2008.
 The difference between our effective tax rate and the US statutory tax rate is principally attributable to foreign tax rate differential, specifically a research and development tax credit study at our Panlab subsidiary resulting in a tax benefit, and changes in our valuation allowance.
-Our non-GAAP adjusted income tax rate swere 26.7% and 31.9% for the quarters ended September 30, 2009 and 2008, respectively.
-Our non-GAAP tax rate estimates income taxes excluding the effect of valuation allowances on the Company's deferred tax assets.
-The decrease in the non-GAAP income tax rate in the third quarter of 2009 compared with the third quarter of 2008 was primarily due to recognition of the aforementioned research and development tax credit at our Panlab subsidiary.
+Our non-GAAP adjusted income tax rates were 26.7% and 31.9% for the quarters ended September 30, 2009 and 2008, respectively.
+Our non-GAAP tax rate estimates income tax rate in the third quarter of 2009 compared with the third quarter of 2008 was primarily due to recognition of the a forementioned research and development tax credit at our Panlab subsidiary.
 We expect that the Denville acquisition will cause the non-GAAP income tax rate to increase to approximately 31-33% in the fourth quarter of 2009, since Denville operates primarily in the U.S. and will be included in the Company's results for the full quarter.